bluegreen-labs/phenocamr/README.md

 ## Acknowledgements

-This project was is supported by the National Science Foundation’s Macro-system Biology Program (award EF-1065029).
+This project was supported by the National Science Foundation’s Macro-system Biology Program (award EF-1065029).